 When the original Developers, Movers and Shakers thought about Myrtle Beach attractions they only had one thing in mind – the Beach.
 They soon realized that in order to keep people

-There are also live shows at the Palace Theater and Legends in Concert, as well as fun places to eat like Hard Rock Café, Key West Grill, Jimmy Buffett's Margaritaville.
+There are also live shows at Legends in Concert, as well as fun places to eat like Hard Rock Café, Key West Grill, Dave & Buster's, and Jimmy Buffett's Margaritaville.
 Visit a real South Carolina winery at Boardwalk Winery.
 Take a helicopter tour, a boat ride on the lake, cool off at Myrtle Waves Water Park, or explore the Hollywood Wax Museum.
 You can’t miss it.
 Just look for the building with King Kong on it.

 Further north and east on U. S. Highway 17 is Barefoot Landing, another multi-entertainment restaurant and shopping attraction.
 Located on the waterway, the style is Carolina Low Country with boardwalks crossing a large central lake.
 Here you’ll find Alligator Adventure, Mirror Maze, T.I.G.E.R.S.
 Preservation Station (a free living tiger exhibit), and two of Myrtle Beach’s hottest shows, Alabama Theater and House of Blues.

 Fun eats at Barefoot include Fire Island Grille, Greg Norman’s Australian Grill, Joe’s Crab Shack, and Johnny Rockets.
 There are also two wineries here, Carolina Vineyards and Duplin Wine Cellars, both offering wine tastings.
 Barefoot Landing and Broadway at the Beach both feature fireworks displays during the summer.